joelreis/joelreis.github.io/_pages/movies.md

 I decided then to code a basic (and far from good) Python script to bring those and more statistics back to life.

-You have some suggestions for the code/statistics, please let me know.
+If you have some suggestions for the code/statistics, please let me know.

+You can check the code [here](https://github.com/joelreis/imdb-data-analyzer)

 ***